alessandro-gentilini/knuth-interview-2006/README.md

-fraternity, not very many for that, but certainly for the newspaper and for singing in the choir, chorus, and participating in other campus things, and if you get a certain number of points then you win the Honor Key, and at, you know, at Graduation Day they’ll mention the four or five students who have won the Case Honor Key.
+fraternity, not very many for that, but certainly for the newspaper and for singing in the choir, chorus, and participating in other campus things, and if you get a certain number of points then you win the Honor Key, and at, you know, at Graduation Day they'll mention the four or five students who have won the Case Honor Key.
 Well, it turned out I had enough points to win the Honor Key, but after three years, and, you know, so I think I had more points, more Honor Points than anybody else had had in the history of Case, so again I was, you know, a machine, saying, “Oh?
 There are points for this?
-Okay, I’d better do this.”
+Okay, I'd better do this.”
 And I signed up for these things.
 So I was involved with lots of extra-curricular stuff.